Genivia/ugrep/README.md

 <a name="replace"/>

-### Replacing matches with --format backreferences to group captures
+### Replacing matches with -P --format backreferences to group captures

     --format=FORMAT
             Output FORMAT-formatted matches.
-See `man ugrep' section FORMAT for the `%' fields.
-Options -A, -B, -C, -y, and -v have no effect.
+For example `--format=%f:%n:%O%~'
+            outputs matching lines `%O' with filename `%f` and line number `%n' followed by a newline `%~'.
+See `man ugrep' section FORMAT.
     -P, --perl-regexp
             Interpret PATTERN as a Perl regular expression.